Scalable Gaussian Processes on Discrete Domains: Related work

+\paragraph{Gaussian processes on discrete domains} Many kernels have been devised to work well on discrete domains, for instance, on strings \cite{Leslie2002-zj} or graphs \cite{Kondor2002-em}.
+These have been used successfully in combination with SVMs or similar linear models for problems in biology \cite{Ben-Hur2008-wo,Morrow2017-gd}, chemistry \cite{Mahe2005-el,Mahe2009-zj}, and natural language processing \cite{Lodhi2002-hc}.
 Using discrete kernels in GPs is a relatively unexplored area, possibly due to the difficulties in hyper-parameter optimization and inducing point selection.
-Discrete kernels have been used on graphs \citep{Venkitaraman2018-ov} and strings \citep{Beck2017-ae} (also for biological problems \citep{Stegle2009-sn}), but so far only on relatively small data sets with full GPs.
-To the best of our knowledge, we are the first to address the scalability problem with discrete GPs using inducing points and discrete optimization.
+Discrete kernels have been used on graphs \cite{Venkitaraman2018-ov} and strings \cite{Beck2017-ae} (also for biological problems \cite{Stegle2009-sn}), but so far only on relatively small datasets with full GPs.
+In parallel work, \cite{moss2020boss} study GPs on strings for Bayesian optimization, but their problems are small they do not use inducing points or any other scalability approach.

+\paragraph{Discrete inducing point selection} While the greedy inducing point selection approach has already been proposed in early work on GP regression \cite{Smola2001-ym, lawrence2003fast, Seeger2003-zu}, these works have not particularly assessed its performance on discrete GPs.
+To the best of our knowledge, the only work that previously studied discrete sparse GPs are \cite{cao2013efficient}, who also use a greedy approach, although with greedy swapping between the inducing point set and the training set, instead of greedy forward selection.
+We are the first to additionally study DPPs for discrete inducing point selection, as well as simulated annealing, thus enabling the use of inducing points that are not included in the training set.
+For an overview comparison of our proposed simulated annealing approach with the other related models in terms of uncertainty estimation, scalability, applicability to discrete domains, and selection of the inducing points, see Table~\ref{tab:related_work}.